 Hosts and self-powered hubs have a local power supply that powers the embedded functions and the downstream ports (see Figure 31).
 This power supply must provide from 5.25 V to 4.75 V to the board side of the downstream connection under full-load and no-load conditions.
-Hosts and SPHs must have current-limit protection and must report overcurrent conditions to the USB controller.
+Hosts and SPHs are required to have current limit protection and must report overcurrent conditions to the USB controller.
 Typical SPHs are desktop PCs, monitors, printers, and stand-alone hubs.